Gather: Fight for Total Liberation

 The hardcore scene in the past few years has gotten better in some ways, in my opinion.
 There are a lot more political, VSXE kids now than there were seven or eight years ago.
 There are a lot of bigger bands who don’t mind showing their pride in their convictions.
 So those things are cool.
 I don’t even want to talk about any of the negative things that have come into being recently, we all know what they are: fashionable kids snaking their way into an underground scene and asshole jocks moshing to look cool rather than to have fun.

-At the moment there is a lot of state violence and police oppression towards green anarchist, radical ecologist and animal liberation activists in the United States.
+At the moment there is a lot of oppression towards green anarchist, radical ecologist and animal liberation activists in the United States.
 Can you tell us a bit more about that as I think a lot of people here in Eastern Europe know not so much about it.
 How does Gather take part in supporting SHAC7 and other Green Scare and AETA’s victims?
 Only benefit shows, benefit CDs?
 What are some of the things you can do to support these political prisoners?

 The US, in the past year, has really cracked down on environmental and animal rightsgroups.
 Most notably, the SHAC 7 were found guilty and sentenced to years in prison for being a part of an effective campaign against a corporation, Huntingdon Life Sciences.
 I urge any readers to check out www.shac7.com.
 There have also been FBI infiltrators and snitches involved in busting activists in California.
 The ALF and the ELF are considered the number one domestic “terrorist” threat in the US.